OTHER LINKS – NOT GLASS-RELATED

 Dick’s Towboat Gallery: Photographs & info on thousands of diesel towboats operating on the Mississippi & Ohio River systems.
 If you are a “river rat” and enjoy watching river traffic moving on the inland waterways, this site is a good one! :

 MarineTraffic.com is a super site, an interactive website where you can find information, pictures, and the current/recent tracked location of hundreds of thousands of boats and ships of all types from all around the world including fishing boats, tugs, ocean cruise liners, commercial cargo ships, oil tankers, pleasure craft, sailboats, yachts and more.
 My special interest is in commercial towboats operating on the Mississippi River system, and you can find most of them are integrated into the marinetraffic database.
-There are a number of towboat photos on the Ohio River (taken over the last 25 years) that I’ve uploaded to the site.
-This link should take you directly to a list of photos, but if not, click on the “PARTICIPATION” button along the top of the page, and then click on PHOTOGRAPHERS, and type in my name (David Whitten).
+So far, I’ve uploaded about 200 photographs I’ve taken over the last three decades, showing many towboats as seen here on the Ohio River in the Louisville, KY area.
+This link should take you directly to a list of photos, but if not, please go to their Home page and locate the “Vessel, Port, etc” rectangular box along the upper right and type in my name (David Whitten).

 Clint Buffington’s “Message in a Bottle” blog.
 Clint has a fascinating hobby of searching for (and finding) Messages in bottles along beaches.
 Interesting blog as he relates his attempts to find the senders of messages he has found: